orenmeiri/carnd-p11-Path-Planning-Project/README.md

 Most of the time, the ego car follows current lane and curvature of the road.
 This is done by following steps:

 * prepare 5 points for fiting smooth line through them with spline library.
 These 5 points are in x,y map coodinates system.
-When needed points are converted from x,y car coordinate system and s,d coordinate system.
+When needed points are converted from car based cartesian coordinate system and Fernet coordinate system.
 * first 2 points are current car trajectory.
-This can be actual current ego car position and 1 extrapolated previous position based on current car heading OR last 2 points in already planned trajectory.
+This can be the actual current ego car position and 1 extrapolated previous position based on current car heading OR last 2 points in already planned trajectory.
 * 3 more points are calculated ahead of us in the current ego car lane.
 * When not switching lane, these 5 points should be in middle of current ego car lane and all points along the spline line should smoothly follow the road curvature.
 * Trajectory points to send to simulator are calculated from _ref___vel_ at 0.02 seconds intervals on the spline line.